-The Carmen B. Pingree Autism Center has a history of involvement with ground-breaking research to help further the resources and knowledge around autism.
-Our findings are incorporated into our programming, trainings, and facilities to give our students the most effective and up-to-date education.
-One of our studies from the 13′-14′ school years is shown below.
+The Carmen B. Pingree Autism Center of Learning has a history of involvement with groundbreaking research to help further the resources and knowledge around autism.
+Our findings are incorporated into our programming, training, and facilities to give our students the most effective and up-to-date education.
+A study from the 2013-2014 school year is shown below.

-Educational, behavioral, pre-vocational, and vocational programming is individualized and is based on Applied Behavior Analysis (ABA) methodology.
+Educational, behavioral, pre-vocational, and vocational programming is individualized and is based on ABA (applied behavior analysis) methodology.
 The classrooms are divided into learning centers that correspond to the aforementioned standards.

 The curriculum at the Pingree Center addresses a broad range of developmental areas with the ultimate goal of preparing children for success in a less restrictive environment with their peers and siblings.
 We use evidence-based practices included in the National Autism Center’s National Standard Report such as discrete trial training, reinforcement, incidental teaching/naturalistic teaching strategies, task analysis, visual supports, schedules, prompting, modeling, time delay, video modeling, and social narratives to teach children new socially significant behaviors, skills, and concepts.